jeremyNg/introR/_episodes/03-variables.md

 objectives:
 - "Understand what are variables and how are values assigned to variables."
 - "Differentiate global and local variables, and understand how to assign a variable within a function as a global variable."
+keypoints:
+- "Variables are used to store values in a script."
+- "Local variables can only be referred to within the environment it was found in, while global environments can be referred to anywhere."
+- "Variable values can be updated by referencing itself and then assigning the new value to itself."
 ---
 ## Variables: What and why
 The concept of variables is found in all programming languages.
 For example, the following example shows a variable that is assigned the value of 5: